Space Settings

 Multiple rules can be stacked.
 Jetonomy grants the highest matching permission level.

 Note: MemberPress and Paid Memberships Pro adapters are available in Jetonomy free.
-WooCommerce Memberships, Restrict Content Pro, and LearnDash adapters require Jetonomy Pro.
+WooCommerce Memberships, Restrict Content Pro, LearnDash, and Learnomy adapters require Jetonomy Pro.
+The Learnomy adapter gates a space by either a Learnomy course or a Learnomy membership plan.

 Invite Links